PlasmaPy/PlasmaPy/docs/development/code_guide.rst

 .. discuss advantages and tradeoffs of the extract method refactoring pattern

+.. advantages:
+    - can get to shorter functions that do one thing with no side effects
+    - more readable code
+    - more reusable code
+    - easier to test the multiple smaller functions
+    - for each function, need to keep fewer things in our brain
+    - final function does not need to change if the low level details change
+    - reduces need for comments

 .. disadvantages:
+    - the separate steps are displaced from each other, so it can be harder to see how the implementation details work with each other

+.. caveats
-    - might not work cleanly if the steps are highly interrelated
+    - might not work cleanly if the steps are highly coupled (i.e. if intermediate variables are used for each step).
-    - the separate steps are displaced from each other

 * When a comment is used to define the variable, try renaming the variable to encode its meaning and intent.